 Amounts payable to local authorities from non-domestic properties.
-The rate poundage is set nationally and amounts collected by local authorities are pooled and then redistributed by the Government to local authorities based on the local resident population.
+The rate poundage is set nationally and amounts collected by local authorities are subject to arrangements as determined under the business rates retention scheme.

 Net Book Value

 Amount at which property, plant & equipment are included in the balance sheet, i.e. their historical cost or current value value less the cumulative amounts provided for depreciation.